 The Windows packages are suitable for Windows 7, 8 and 10.
 It is recommended that you uninstall the previous version of the software before installing the new version.

-Workspace is currently supported on Mac OSX 10.13 (High Sierra), 10.12 (Sierra), 10.11 (El Capitan), 10.10 (Yosemite) and 10.9 (Mavericks).
+Workspace is currently built and tested on Mac OSX 10.14 (Mojave) but it will run on versions 10.11 onwards.
 To install, open the .dmg file, run the installation package inside and follow the on-screen prompts.
 Workspace will then be accessible from within the Applications folder.

 To install on Debian-based systems ensure that you download .deb installer package, double click the file and follow the on-screen prompts.